 On March 20, 2019, we closed a common stock offering, in which we issued and sold 7,000,000 shares of common stock, inclusive of the fully exercised underwriters' option to purchase additional shares.
 The price per share to the public was \$21.50.
-We received aggregate proceeds of \$147.0 million from this offering, net of underwriters' discounts and commissions, before deducting offering costs of approximately \$0.5 million, which were recorded in additional paid in capital in our consolidated statements of convertible preferred stock and stockholders' equity (deficit).
+We received aggregate proceeds of \$147.0 million from this offering, net of underwriters' discounts and commissions, before deducting offering costs of approximately \$0.5 million, which were recorded in additional paid in capital in our consolidated statements of stockholders' equity.